charlesrosenbauer/Microarchitecture-and-You/text/Memory/caches.md

 RAM | ~200-300 cycles | N/A | A few Gigs | A few DDR3/4 sticks

 This gets more complicated with NUMA architectures though, especially L3 and RAM speeds.
 This also only applies to CPUs; GPUs are a little different.
 These numbers are what is common for most x86 CPUs these days and will be different on other architectures like ARM.
 Don't rely on the associativity or size numbers either; they're more or less just what things tend to be as of writing this.
 They will depend a lot on the particular CPU architecture you're working with.

+In addition, [cache prefetching](prefetch.md) can have a big impact on your performance if you access memory nicely.

 ---